-Only candidates that passed the Component A examination, will be allowed to sit for the Component B examination.
+Only candidates who have passed the Component A examination, will be allowed to sit for the Component B examination, and only candidates that passed the Component B examination, will be allowed to sit for the Component C examination.

 For the clinical long case and short case examination, the passing criteria for this part is determined by the majority of the examiner's votes and not by the marks.
 But in case of even votes encountered, then the average marks will be considered as the passing criteria.